mez0ru/The-Manga-Idea-Project/README.md

 8. fmt
 9. jwt-cpp\
 \
-That's a long list, but to be shortened later, development speed is the most important thing for now 🤩
+That's a long list, planning on shortening it later, development speed is the most important thing for now 🤩

 # Stack
 1. React + MUI